roadview-project/NVidiaDriveAGX-Orin_ROS_Driveworks_Node_with_YOLOv8/README.md

 Co-funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or European Climate, Infrastructure and Environment Executive Agency (CINEA).
 Neither the European Union nor the granting authority can be held responsible for them.
 Project grant no. 101069576.
 UK participants in this project are co-funded by Innovate UK under contract no.10045139.
 Swiss participants in this project are co-funded by the Swiss State Secretariat for Education, Research and Innovation (SERI) under contract no. 22.00123.

-I would also like to ack:
+I would also like to acknoledge:
-- NVIDIA Corporation for DriveWorks SDK
+- NVIDIA Corporation for DriveWorks SDK and the Lovely NVidia people at the Forum ^^.
 - Open Robotics for ROS framework
 - Ultralytics for YOLO models
+- Felix

 # Final Words
 please let me know if it works for you im curious.

-I wish this helps you to develop for the NVIDIA DRIVE AGX ORIN WITH TENSORRT hugs
+I wish this helps you to develop for the NVIDIA DRIVE AGX ORIN WITH TENSORRT

+hugs

 Yuri

 PS: if you use opset above 13 tensorrt will be upset